 Our mission is to support and empower EVERY woman.
 Yoga and meditation are a crucial part of our retreats, but women gathered together, sharing laughter and stories and supporting each other in community is where the real magic happens.
 Just ask our guests.
 Our yoga classes suit all levels, perfect for women of all ages and body types, with absolutely no yoga experience required.
 Yoga is breath-based movement.
 I tell guests at the beginning of every retreat, “If you can breathe, you can do yoga.”

-	Take that much needed break and join us for a retreat, discover exactly what you need here.
-We offer a Retreat Assistance Program and strive to keep our retreats affordable, so we can really serve as many women as possible.
+Join us for a retreat, discover exactly what you need here.
+We offer Retreat Assistance and keep our retreats affordable, so we can serve ALL women.

 It’s an Adventure!
 When I traveled with my kids when they were younger, my common phrase when things didn’t go as planned (which is quite frequently when you’re traveling with children) was “It’s an Adventure!”
 Of course they grumbled and made fun of me (and still do!), but now I know when things don’t go the way I plan, it is indeed an adventure.
 Whether in travel or in life.

 My favorite adventure is solo travel.
 The absolute best place to travel to by yourself is Retreat in the Pines.
 Find your tribe at a retreat.

 My divorce was messy, I was stressed, I needed to do something for myself.
 As I pondered my future, I knew I needed to do something to challenge my comfort zone and give me fresh perspective.
 I decided to take a trip by myself.

 I started to plan.
 I was thrilled when I bought the plane ticket, excited as I booked a room with Airbnb (Airbnb is my first choice when I travel) and feeling proud of myself as I figured out the details of a trip to San Francisco for the Yoga Journal Conference with a few nights in Napa.